cvetkovicj/dropwizard-library/README.md

 Required installations
 ---
 Precondition to start application is to have Docker installed.
-Application will be build and run within Docker compose environment.
+Application will be built and run within Docker compose environment.
 According to your operating system follow the guidelines to install Docker Desktop.

 https://docs.docker.com/get-docker/